 Interstate 69 in northern Mississippi travels east from the Tunica and De Soto County line along MS 713 near Tunica along a rural route to I-55 and the south end of I-269 near Hernando.
 I-69 combines with I-55 northward from I-269 to Memphis, Tennessee.

-The first segment of Interstate 69 outside the original alignment between Indianapolis and Port Huron, opened to traffic in Mississippi on October 3, 2006.1 The freeway splits with MS 304 near the west end to head southward and end at the county line just north of the MS 713 intersection with the MS 304 Scenic Loop.
-MS 304, while not a part of the Interstate, provides a freeway connection west directly to U.S. 61 near Harrah’s Parkway.
+The first segment of Interstate 69 designated beyond the original alignment between Indianapolis, Indiana and Port Huron, Michigan opened to traffic in Mississippi on October 3, 2006.1 I-69 stems west from I-55/269 in Hernando alongside MS 304 in DeSoto County.
+The freeway spur concludes southwest from MS 304 along MS 713 at the Tunica County line.
+West from I-69, MS 304 provides a freeway connection directly to U.S. 61 near Harrah’s Casino Parkway.